callumhackett/obsidian_polka_theme/README.md

 ## Fonts

-The user is left to select which fonts are loaded via the main settings but Polka will use your default monospace font in table content, just in case your body font doesn't have tabular numbers (to override this with CSS, target the `--table-body-font` parameter).
+The user is left to select which fonts are loaded via the main settings but Polka will use your default monospace font in table content, just in case your body font doesn't have tabular numbers (you can also override this with CSS by targeting the `--table-body-font` parameter).

-The font used in the preview images here is Franklin Gothic, which is available as standard on Windows.
+The font used in the preview images here is Franklin Gothic, which you have if you have Windows.
 If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).

 ## Plugin Support

-In addition to modifying your workspace, Polka has color adaptations for Obsidian's UI and the whole suite of core plugins.
+In addition to modifying your workspace, Polka has color adaptations throughout Obsidian's user interface and the whole suite of core plugins.

-Additionally, while syntax highlighting in code blocks follows the built-in color scheme, the hues have been refined.
+Additionally, though code syntax colors use the built-in color scheme, the hues have been refined.

 ![Example](code_example.png)

-*The code font above is [iA Writer Mono](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Mono); a fork of [IBM Plex](https://github.com/IBM/plex)*.

 Special attention has also been given to the following community plugins: